Jan Walker – Bio

 After living in Huntsville for 21 years, I moved to Georgia to be close to family again.
 In 2011 I began a ministerial program that I created as it went along.
 I had a general sense of its structure at the beginning, but the rest came together as we went along.
 The whole process amazed me as it felt like an initiation.
 I ordained this first group in April 2012.

 I love creating sacred space for others to experience healing, inspiration, ceremony and gatherings.
-I’ve had a vision for many years of having a place (or access to a place), a retreat center in a glorious nature setting that offers delicious, fresh, healthy food and a wonderful indoor gathering space that I see as a rounded room with large windows so that one feels the connection with nature while indoors.
+I’ve had a vision for many years of having a place, a retreat center in a glorious nature setting that offers delicious, fresh, healthy food and a wonderful indoor gathering space that I see as a rounded room with large windows so that one feels the connection with nature while indoors.
 And, of course, outdoor gathering space, including one with a fire pit, and hiking trails with magical places for people to enjoy.

 So even if my work has me traveling to other places, I would love to have a place to bring people together, a sacred space for us to grow and share together.
 I see other Lightworkers coming to this place to share their gifts, or to come and replenish their energies.
 It truly is a glorious place and I look forward to its manifestation!